e-m-b-a/emba/README.md

 ```

 ---
-You can specify some [arguments](https://github.com/e-m-b-a/emba/wiki/Usage#arguments) and get more [information about usage of *emba* in the wiki](https://github.com/e-m-b-a/emba/wiki/Usage).
+You can specify multiple [arguments](https://github.com/e-m-b-a/emba/wiki/Usage#arguments) and get more [information about usage of *emba* in the wiki](https://github.com/e-m-b-a/emba/wiki/Usage).